istempmail/wp-istempmail/readme.txt

 every time an email is submitted.

 == Description ==
-When installed and activated, the plugin will verify every email address submitted by users.
+This plugin will verify every email address submitted by users.
 It'll automatically detect and block disposable, temporary emails.
 It'll give a nice warning message when users are signing up, logging in, or changing email to a fake email.